nastassii/Guess-number-Game/README.md

-# Game in which you should guess number
+# Game in which you should guess the number